Ever Seen Aishwarya Rai & Abhishek Bachchan Partying Like There's No Tomorrow? Check Out Pics Now!

 Abhishek & Aishwarya Rai Bachchan pose for a picture along with their friends, while bidding adieu to 2017.

-Aish, On The Work Front
+Aish On The Work Front

 A recent picture of Aishwarya Rai Bachchan, posing with her young fans.
 On the work front, the actress will be next seen in Fanne Khan alongside Anil Kapoor and Rajkummar Rao.